Indian media condemned for 'ghoulish' coverage of Sridevi death

 Despite the police ruling out any suggestion of foul play, the appetite for information regarding her death has intensified, leading some channels to begin promoting alternative conspiracy theories online with the hashtag #SrideviDeathMystery.

-One local news language, not intent on using a mock-up, placed a reporter inside a bathtub during a live segment sparking outrage online.
+One local news station, not intent on using a mock-up, placed a reporter inside a bathtub during a live segment sparking outrage online.

 Many in India have taken to social media to protest the coverage, labeling it "ghoulish."